postralai/masquerade/README.md

 🤐 **Problem:** Tools like Claude or GPT are incredibly powerful—but they require raw input.
 If you're dealing with contracts, medical records, or internal documents, that's risky.

 🛡️ **Solution:** Masquerade acts as a privacy firewall for your files.
 Just drag and drop a PDF, and Masquerade will:

-Automatically detect sensitive data (names, emails, dates, entities)
+    - Automatically detect sensitive data (names, emails, dates, entities)

-Redact or replace it with pseudonyms
+    - Redact or replace them with pseudonyms

-Let you preview + edit before sending to an LLM
+    - Let you preview before sending to an LLM

-## Architechture
+## Architecture

 ![Image](https://github.com/user-attachments/assets/96002c8b-5839-4499-814e-e603d95e7c82)